Pollinator Habitat

 Whether you are starting a brand new garden or already have an established one, intentionally considering habitat for native pollinators is extremely important.
 According to the United States Department of Agriculture, animal pollinators are directly responsible for pollinating more than 35% of the world's food crops and 75% of the world's flowering plants!
 It is true the plight of pollinators has begun to grab the attention of many people the past few years.
 However, even with this attention, pollinator numbers continue to decline.
 The spotlight needs to be brighter.

 We have compiled a list of simple ways to make your garden habitat more pollinator-friendly.
 We have also begun a list of resources to help you along this journey.
 As this site develops, more content will be added to this page.
-To stay abreast of the additions, check back on a regular basis, become an active participant in our forum and sign up to receive our newsletters
+To stay abreast of the additions, check back on a regular basis and read our newsletters

 Make Your Garden Habitat More Pollinator-Friendly